Teddy Bear, Duke & Psycho: Critical reception

-Upon release, Music & Media commented: "After the lacklustre performance of their previous LP, Heaven 17 seem to have recovered some of the joie de vie that made them so popular.
+Upon release, Music & Media commented: "After the lacklustre performance of their previous LP, Heaven 17 seem to have recovered some of the joie de vivre that made them so popular.
 The material now is more organic, lots of funky guitars and more than the occasional flash of 60s Motown in the sound and arrangements."
 Julian Baggini of the Reading Evening Post wrote: "Heaven 17's new album doesn't exactly break new ground, but tracks like "Big Square People" and "Responsibility" have the potential to attract big sales, simply by being fine examples of their type.
 For fans of Heaven 17, it will suffice that the band are continuing to do what they do well."
 Robin Denselow of The Guardian commented: "For those who want well-crafted British pop that's quirky and throw-away, there's Heaven 17.
 [The album is] a professional, sturdy collection of songs that mix funk and white soul with slick production work and the deep relaxed and very English vocals of Glenn Gregory."

 The Journal stated: "I tried to like this.
 A chorus in one of the songs goes, "You got to sound like you mean it", and frankly the Sheffield lads don't, and sound like they want to take the money and run."
 Victoria Thieberger of Australian newspaper The Age wrote: "This album confirms a long, slow slide for Heaven 17.
 Since their pioneering synthpop on Penthouse and Pavement, the band has descended into the banal.
 Most of this album is irritatingly repetitive: doubtful lyrics chanted to an overbearing disco beat."
 Thieberger highlighted "The Ballad of Go-Go Brown" and "Don't Stop for No One" as the two standout tracks.

 Dale Winnitowy of the Canadian Surrey Leader commented: "Full bodied production ties together glamorous soul and plenty of funky rumble-tumble rhythms.
 A strong album from Heaven 17, who I had thought were out for the count."
-In a retrospective review, Aaron Badgley of AllMusic considered the album to be "somewhat disappointing" compared to the band's previous two albums, adding: "This release saw Heaven 17 attempting to mix pop with R&B. But with all of the highlights, the CD just does not hold together well.
+In a retrospective review, Aaron Badgley of AllMusic considered the album to be "somewhat disappointing" compared to the band's previous two studio albums, adding: "This release saw Heaven 17 attempting to mix pop with R&B. But with all of the highlights, the CD just does not hold together well.
 The songs are overlong and the production is so slick that the melodies get lost in the mix."